Goals for the second survey of Ohio dragonflies and damselflies include:

 - to identify every species known for each county.

-- to identify species introduced/established in Ohio since the completion of the original survey.
+- to identify species introduced/established in Ohio since the original survey.

-- to identify changes in distribution and abundance since the 1991-1999 survey.
+- to determine changes in distribution and abundance, especially rare species

 The Ohio Dragonfly Survey will be accepting photo submissions using iNaturalist.
 You can submit photos to the project via a smartphone or laptop/desktop computer.